SenseLogic/CIBYL/README.md

-Converts the Cibyl files of the input folder into matching Crystal files in the output folder (replacing the identifiers defined in the dictionary, converting the identifier case, joining the broken lines and creating the Crystal folders if needed), then watches the Cibyl files for modifications.
+Converts the Cibyl files of the input folder into matching Crystal files in the output folder (replacing the identifiers defined in the dictionary, converting the identifier case, joining the multi-line statements and creating the Crystal folders if needed), then watches the Cibyl files for modifications.

 ## Version